 The Guide to Students on the Undergraduate Framework provides details regarding a wide range of processes and services that the University provides, including course registration periods and award classification details.

 The University offers a range of student support services and opportunities to enable students to manage the challenges and demands of academic study.
-Students are encouraged to seek support from personal tutors, module and course leaders, the Writing and Learning Centre, Student Wellbeing Services, Students’ Union Advice Centre or to use other mechanisms, such as a study break, as appropriate.
+Students are encouraged to seek support from personal tutors, module and course leaders, ASk (Academic Skills), Student Wellbeing Services, Students’ Union Advice Centre or to use other mechanisms, such as a study break, as appropriate.